dret/GPXQuery/README.md

-# GeoXQuery
+# GPXQuery

-A collection of XQuery utility functions for geospatial data formats.
+A collection of XQuery utility functions for the GPX file format.